Yoshimi/yoshimi-website-sources/README.md

-# yoshimi.github.io
+# Yoshimi website sources

-Markup, style data and media for the yoshimi website, along with a simple site generation script.
+Markup, style data and media for the yoshimi website, along with a few scripts for generation and deployment.

 ## Building